temp-mw/demo-apm/java/setup/README.md

 ### Step 2 : Set this ENV variable in your application deployment YAML
 ```
-MW_AGENT_SERVICE=mw-service.<NAMESPACE>.svc.cluster.local
+MW_AGENT_SERVICE=mw-service.NAMESPACE.svc.cluster.local
 ```
-Note: Please replace "<NAMESPACE>" with the correct value that you found from Step 1.
+Note: Please replace "NAMESPACE" with the correct value that you found from Step 1.

 ## Error Handling :